-If content being reviewed includes images of Child abuse then the monitoring should be halted and referred to the Police immediately.
+If content being reviewed includes images of Child abuse, then the monitoring should be halted and referred to the Police immediately.
 Other instances to report to the police would include:

-- incidents of 'grooming' behaviour - the sending of obscene materials to a child - adult material which potentially breaches the Obscene Publications Act - criminally racist material - other criminal conduct, activity or materials - Isolate the computer in question as best you can.
+- incidents of 'grooming' behaviour - the sending of obscene materials to a child - adult material which potentially breaches the Obscene Publications Act - criminally racist material - other criminal conduct, activity or materials

+Isolate the computer in question as best you can.
 Any change to its state may hinder a later police investigation.

-It is important that all of the above steps are taken as they will provide an evidence trail for the academy and possibly the police and demonstrate that visits to these sites were carried out for child protection purposes.
+It is important that all the above steps are taken as they will provide an evidence trail for the school and possibly the police and demonstrate that visits to these sites were carried out for child protection purposes.
 The completed form should be retained by the group for evidence and reference purposes.

-Academy Actions & Sanctions
+School Actions & Sanctions

-It is more likely that the academy will need to deal with incidents that involve inappropriate rather than illegal misuse.
+It is more likely that the school will need to deal with incidents that involve inappropriate rather than illegal misuse.
 It is important that any incidents are dealt with as soon as possible in a proportionate manner, and that members of the school community are aware that incidents have been dealt with.
 It is intended that incidents of misuse will be dealt with through normal disciplinary procedures as follows:

-Pupils Action ns / Sa anctio ons Incidents: Refer to class teacher Refer to Headteacher Refer to Police Refer to technical support staff for action re filtering / security etc Inform parents / carers Removal of network / internet access rights Warning Further sanction eg detention / exclusion Corrupting or destroying the data of other users х х х Accessing information, photos or other media that could be deemed as extremist views. х x х Sending an email, text or message that is regarded as offensive, harassment or of a bullying nature x х х Continued infringements of the above, following previous warnings or sanctions x x х Actions which could bring the school into disrepute or breach the integrity of the ethos of the school x х Accidentally accessing offensive or pornographic material and failing to report the incident х
+Pupils Action Actions / Sanctions Incidents: Refer to class teacher Refer to Headteacher Refer to Police Refer to technical support staff for action re filtering / security etc Inform parents / carers Removal of network / internet access rights Warning Further sanction e.g. detention / exclusion Corrupting or destroying the data of other users Х х х Accessing information, photos or other media that could be deemed as extremist views. х Х х Sending an email, text or message that is regarded as offensive, harassment or of a bullying nature х Х х Continued infringements of the above, following previous warnings or sanctions х Х х Actions which could bring the school into disrepute or breach the integrity of the ethos of the school Х х